Beverly Hills High School: Athletics

-BHHS's stadium is a multipurpose facility that is used for football, soccer, baseball, lacrosse, and track and field.

-Of the ninety football teams throughout the course of Beverly Hills High School's history, BHHS varsity football has won 12 Southern Section championships.

 Performing arts

 Beverly Hills High School has a Performing Arts Department that historically attracts casting directors, writers, agents, and producers to attend performances and to visit classes to speak with the students.

-Each year around late March to early April, the school holds its annual musical performance.
-Many of these musicals are based on Broadway award-winning musicals.
-BHHS is also famous for its Theater Acting Workshop, where only juniors and seniors who audition get in.
-Among many other celebrities, Nicolas Cage, David Schwimmer, and other actors once enrolled in this highly competitive class.

 The lead drama teacher from 1964 to 1985 and department chair was the late John Ingle.
 After his retirement from teaching high school, Ingle had a prolific career as a soap opera and commercial actor, most notably as scheming patriarch Edward Quartermaine.
 Ingle made a last appearance in the role on General Hospital just days before his death in 2012.

 The BHHS marching band has been selected to perform at Disneyland several times in its history.
 The marching band has also been invited to The London New Year’s Day Parade twice in its history, most recently in 2016.

 BHHS has a competitive Winter Drumline, which as of June 2012 was in its second competitive season.
 They compete in the SCPA and WGI circuits.
 The BHHS Drumline has performed such shows as "A Tour of Technology: The Inner-Workings of a Computer" and "Censor State: The State, The Conceded, The Resistance".